OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ```
 Then open the generated file in Google Map or Google Earth.

-- The same feature is also available for GPX (for navigation software like OpenCPON), from `util.NMEAtoGPX`.
+- The same feature is also available for GPX (for navigation software like OpenCPN), from `util.NMEAtoGPX`.

 -------------------------------